 Have you ever visited a web site that appeared to be well done, however when you tried to find what you needed, you couldn’t ?
 Highly likely it was organized to fit the company structure, versus being organized to fit the way a customer sees the company’s products or services.
 If you need to visualize the difference, contact me and I will share one company’s site with two different Content Maps and you can see which makes more sense to you.

-Industry leaders maintain use mobile tools to ensure their business is always on top of shipping, order fulfillment, and accounting.
+Industry leaders use specialized tools to ensure their business is always on top of shipping, order fulfillment, and accounting.
 Inventory control tactics prevent customers from inadvertently making orders that cannot be fulfilled, and provide suppliers with insight into exactly what’s going on at their warehouses and fulfillment centers.

 Best-in-class B2B eCommerce sites use customer segmentation to offer customer-specific promotions and incentives as a way to drive volume, increase conversion rates, boost average order value, reward loyalty, and even clear out inventory.
 Of course these promotions can be a challenge to manage, but with the right platform and partner, you can easily configure the technology so it’s easy to manage and integrate promotions by customer.

-The key is word here is “all’.
-Don’t wait to integrate with your EDI, CRM, ERP, PIM, OMS, and any other system involved your business.
+The key here is in the word “all’.
+Don’t wait to integrate with your EDI, CRM, ERP, PIM, OMS, and any other system involving your business.
 It will cost more money to re-enter the data later when (not if) you need to do so.
 In the short term, partial integrations can cause inefficiencies and duplication of effort in the back office.